keptn/keptn.github.io/content/docs/1.0.x/install/helm-install/index.md

   When `ingress.enabled` is set to `true` (by default, `enabled` is set to `false`), the chart allows you to specify optional parameters of `host`, `path`, `pathType`, `tls`, and `annotations`.
-  This supports many different Ingress-Controllers and configurations.
+  This supports many different ingress controllers and configurations.

   ```
   helm upgrade keptn keptn --install -n keptn --create-namespace